killercho/scrape_store/README.md

 ## Plan and structure

 ### Git branching strategy
 To protect from exploits and to always have a working latest version of the app I decided to use a *Feature branch* strategy.
-This branching strategy emphasizes on the use of one **master** branch and one or more **feature** branch, enforced with a github rule forbiding the unauthorized push and force push to the **master** branch.
+This branching strategy emphasizes on the use of one **master** branch and one or more **feature** branch, enforced with a GitHub rule forbidding the unauthorized push and force push to the **master** branch.
 The only way to push to the **master** branch is by a *Pull request* that is accepted by another contributor after checking the code.
 The **master** branch holds the latest stable version of the application, whereas the **feature** branch is used for developing new features and fixing existing issues.
 Once the code in the *feature* branch is completed it is merged with the **master** branch thus becoming the next stable version.
 Then the additional branch is deleted and the cycle continues.
 Feature branches do not need to be named in a specific way, but it is **preferred** that they use *feature/* or *bug/* as a prefix, followed by a descriptive name of the new code implemented.

 ### Continuous integration